Access Levels Explained¶

-In the role-based access control model supported by the Okera Platform, roles are granted access to resources by means of privilege levels.
-The Okera Policy Engine supports the following privileges:
+In the role-based access control model supported by the Okera Platform, roles are granted access to resources by means of access levels.
+The Okera Policy Engine supports the following access levels:

 Attribute-based access control (ABAC) policies only support

 SELECT privilege level.
 Read more here.

 ||Database, Table, Attribute Namespace||Ability to either assign attributes on the specified data object, or to assign attributes from the specified attribute namespace.|